garrandall/popular-music-data/tracks/if-you-were-mine-marcos-hernandez.md

-Let me be the one you share your hopes and dreams with You'll never be alone again, cuz' I will hold you endlessly Please don't be afraid to let your broken heart guide you Into these open arms that long to surround you, baby!!
+Let me be the one you share your hopes and dreams with You'll never be alone again, cuz' I will hold you endlessly Please don't be afraid to let your broken heart guide you Into these open arms that long to surround you, baby!

 If you were mine,